-The development team of Star Citizen consists of over six hundred people, working on making the game a reality in a distributed development process.
+The development team of Star Citizen consists of hundreds of people, working on making the game a reality in a distributed development process.
 From the west coast of the United States to Frankfurt, Germany, highly-skilled, passionate people toil, making breath-taking progress all the time.
 On top of Cloud Imperium Games' in-house studios, many contractors and partners have contributed into the project.

 Cloud Imperium Games, LLC

 Located in sunny Los Angeles, California, CIG LA is Cloud Imperium's flagship studio.
 Home to Chris Roberts and much of the company's leadership, CIG LA represents a cross-section of the company and includes the ship development pipeline, technical designers, high level engineering, community, marketing and more.

 - Elwin Bachiller - Lead Ship Artist

 - Sandi Gardiner - Vice President of Marketing

 - Jared Huckaby - Creative Content Lead

 - Ben Lesnick - Director of Community Engagement and Content Strategy

 - Chris Smith - Lead Vehicle Artist

 - Eric Kieron Davis - Studio Director LA / Production Lead U.S.